 The mainframe job scheduler software controls the scheduling of batch jobs for the InvestOne accounting system.
-The job scheduler allows all programs for batch processing, printing and data backup to be scheduled and performed automatically.
+The job scheduler allows all programs for batch processing, printing, and data backup to be scheduled and performed automatically.
 Access to the job schedules is limited to ISS support personnel and privileges are commensurate with job responsibilities.
-The job scheduler sends messages confirming successful completion of each day's scheduled jobs to ISS and OSD.
-Any abends are also communicated to the appropriate ISS and OSD personnel as they happen through automated messages.
+The job scheduler sends messages confirming successful completion of each day's scheduled jobs to ISS and CTD.
+Any abends are also communicated to the appropriate ISS and CTD personnel as they happen through automated messages.
 Abends are resolved and jobs are restarted as necessary through the job scheduler.

-- 1. For a selection of dates, inspected Production Control Daily Checklists and determined that the checklists had been used during processing. - 2.
+- 1. For a selection of dates, inspected Production Control Daily Checklists and determined that the checklists had been completed during processing. - 2.
 Observed the entry of transactions into InvestOne and noted that error checking edits prevented users from entering values of the wrong data type or values not on lookup lists. - 3.
-Inspected the posted daily user operations for InvestOne and FedInvest, the Daily Procedures and determined that these schedules and procedures were available. - 4.
-Inspected a selection of monthly requirements calendars and determined that these schedules were available. - 5.
-Inspected the InvestOne accounting system job schedule and determined that a job production schedule for Invest One had been documented. - 6.
-Inspected a listing of ACF2 user IDs with access to make modifications to schedules, and compared the listing to an ISS staff detail listing and determined that access privileges to make modifications to CA Workload Object were commensurate with job responsibilities.
+Inspected the daily user operations, procedures, and monthly calendars highlighting the daily requirements for InvestOne and FedInvest and determined that these schedules and procedures were posted. - 4.
+For a selection of months, inspected the corresponding requirement calendars and determined that these schedules were available. - 5.
+Inspected the InvestOne accounting system job schedule and configurations and determined that a job production schedule for Invest One had been documented and was configured to send messages confirming successful completion of each day's scheduled jobs to ISS and CTD. - 6.
+For a selection of dates, inspected a selection of Production Control Daily Checklists and determined that no InvestOne batch job failures (abends) were documented, therefore we were unable to test the operating effectiveness of Fiscal Service's control associated with the resolution of InvestOne job abends.

+7. Inspected a listing of user IDs with access to make modifications to schedules, compared the listing to an ISS staff detail listing and determined that access privileges to make modifications to workload/scheduling software were commensurate with job responsibilities.